New South Wales Tulloch suburban carriage stock

-The New South Wales Tulloch suburban carriage stock are a type of electric multiple unit operated by the New South Wales Government Railways and its successors between 1940 and 1992, serving the Sydney suburban network.
-In their later years, they, along with the Standard and Sputnik trains, were nicknamed "Red Rattlers".
+The Tulloch suburban carriage stock are a type of electric multiple unit formerly operated by the New South Wales Government Railways and its successors between 1940 and 1993, serving the Sydney suburban network.
+They were nicknamed Tullochs after their Manufacturer by enthusiasts.

+In their later years, they, along with the Standard and Sputnik stock, were nicknamed "Red Rattlers".
 The term was borrowed from Melbourne, originally referencing the Tait trains.
+They were also known as 1940 type carriages.